 Comment 3, quoted above, adopts a "close nexus" test in determining whether charges and expenses are "purchase-money obligations" under § 9.103.
 Current commercial practices, discussed below, recognize negative equity owed on a trade-in as a routine "expense incurred in connection with acquiring" the new vehicle, and the financing of the remaining debt on the trade-in has more than a "close nexus" to the acquisition of the new vehicle.
-Since buyers with negative equity on their trade-ins seldom have cash to pay off the amount owed, inevitably that amount must be financed by the creditor on the new vehicle or by some other creditor.
+Since buyers with negative equity on their trade-ins by the creditor on the new vehicle or by some other creditor.
 So, in many cases, the "nexus" is so close that the new car cannot be acquired without financing from the new purchase-money creditor to retire the negative equity.
 As stated by the 11th Circuit in Graupner: